mikepthomas/projects/_posts/printer-am8.md

 ---
+title: AM8 Switchwire
-title: Upgrading the Anet A8 to an AM8 Switchwire
+heading: Upgrading the Anet A8 to an AM8 Switchwire
 date: 2022-05-28
 lastmod: 2024-01-12T18:04:16.970Z
 author: Mike Thomas